 If we use the p command, it will show the item on the top of the stack.
 Here, that will be the most recently-pushed item, 2:

 Or, we can use the f command to display the entire contents of the stack.
 This will show the items top-to-bottom, in other words most-recently-pushed-first:

 Now let's operate on the stack.
 Let's add the top two items and print the result:

 Now let's look at the full contents of the stack using f:

 The numbers 1 and 2 are gone.
 They were both popped off the stack by the addition operation, which added them together and then pushed the result, 3, onto the stack.

-When adding numbers together, the order of the operands doesn't matter (1 + 2 is the same as 2 + 1).
+When adding numbers together, as we just did, the order of the operands doesn't matter (1 + 2 is the same as 2 + 1).
 Let's use division now, to illustrate the order in which the items on the stack are used.
 First, let's set the precision to two decimal points:

 Now let's clear the stack, and then push 1 and then 2 onto the stack:

 Let's check the stack real quick:

 As you can see, this is the result of 1 divided by 2, not the other way around.